 A. Swim Shops of the Southwest or your favorite swim store.

 Saturday 10:00 to 5:00

 Frequently Asked Questions about a Meet

-A. Each swimmer must have an official swim time for each stroke prior to entering a Dual Meet.
+A. Each swimmer must have an official swim time for each stroke prior to entering a dual meet.
 This time is used to "place" swimmers in races with other swimmers with similar times.
-Once a swimmer swims an event at a Dual Meet or NWAL Sanctioned Invitational, that Time Trial time will be replaced with an official time even if it's slower than the Time Trial time.
-Please keep in mind that Time Trial times cannot be used for Divisionals.
+Once a swimmer swims an event at a dual meet or NWAL sanctioned invitational, that time trial time will be replaced with an official time even if it's slower than the time trial time.
+Please keep in mind that time trial times cannot be used for the divisional meet.

 A. Time Trials will begin at 7 AM for warm-ups.
 6 & Under should be finished by Noon.
 The rest of the swimmers -by about 2 PM.

 Q. Will a team photo be taken at the time trial?

 A. Yes – at 8 AM.

 Q. How do I sign my swimmer up for a mMeet?